Family Photo Tips: How To Rock Your Next Outdoor Family Photo Shoot!

 Embrace Action Shots

-One of the easiest family photoshoot ideas, especially at an outdoor family photo shoot, is to build in plenty of opportunities for action shots.
+One of the easiest family photoshoot ideas, especially for an outdoor family photo shoot, is to build in plenty of opportunities for action shots.
 Little people seldom like to be corralled for too long, so take advantage of that energy and let them run!
 A picture of the kids running is an excellent snapshot in time.
 Parents will look back and remember how active the kids were at this age.
 Have mom and dad stand back and have the little one run to you.

 Here’s a bonus tip for outdoor family photography!
 When you take a photo of kids running with parents in the background, be sure to open up your aperture (smaller #) so the parents are slightly blurred.
 Making the parents appear a wee bit fuzzy by understanding depth of field keeps the focus right on those happy faces!